integreat-io/map-transform/README.md

 Finally, another transform operation pipes whatever data we get from all of this through the `formatDate` function.

+#### `concat(pipeline, pipeline, ...)` operation

+The `concat()` operation will flatten the result of every pipeline it is given into one array.
+A pipeline that does not return an array will simple have its return value appended to the array.

+This operation will always return an array, even when it is given only one pipeline that does not return an array.
+Pipelines that does not result in a value (i.e. return `undefined`) will be filtered away.

 #### `fwd(pipeline)` and `rev(pipeline)` operation

 All operations in MapTransform will apply in both directions, although some of